jekyll/jekyll/site/docs/migrations.md

     JekyllImport::WordPress.process("database", "user", "pass", "127.0.0.1")'
 {% endhighlight %}

-### Further Wordpress migration alternatives
+### Further WordPress migration alternatives

-While the above methods work, they do not import much of the metadata that is usually stored in Wordpress posts and pages.
+While the above methods work, they do not import much of the metadata that is usually stored in WordPress posts and pages.
 If you need to export things like pages, tags, custom fields, image attachments and so on, the following resources might be useful to you:

-- [Exitwp](https://github.com/thomasf/exitwp) is a configurable tool written in Python for migrating one or more Wordpress blogs into Jekyll (Markdown) format while keeping as much metadata as possible.
+- [Exitwp](https://github.com/thomasf/exitwp) is a configurable tool written in Python for migrating one or more WordPress blogs into Jekyll (Markdown) format while keeping as much metadata as possible.
 Exitwp also downloads attachments and pages.
 - [A great
   article](http://vitobotta.com/how-to-migrate-from-wordpress-to-jekyll/) with a
-  step-by-step guide for migrating a Wordpress blog to Jekyll while keeping most of the structure and metadata.
+  step-by-step guide for migrating a WordPress blog to Jekyll while keeping most of the structure and metadata.
 - [wpXml2Jekyll](https://github.com/theaob/wpXml2Jekyll) is an executable
-  windows application for creating Markdown posts from your Wordpress XML file.
+  windows application for creating Markdown posts from your WordPress XML file.

 ## Drupal